Although disposable respirators are handy, they are also expensive, environmentally harmful, and require planning to pre-purchase.

 Overall, all of these reusable masks can provide great protection.
 However, no matter which mask you purchase I would say that a headband is an essential.
 You can purchase these headbands from Amazon.

 Personally, I would recommend the Cambridge Mask.
 However, as mentioned earlier, there are low stocks at the moment and they can be very hard to find.
 If that is the case, there are many Cambridge Mask alternatives out there.

 This depends on the respirator in question, however most are rated for at least 100 hours.
 Many are rated for much longer, and can be used for up to 300 hours.

 Other factors such as air quality can impact how long the respirator can be used for.

 What Is the Highest Rated Reusable Respirator?

-In this comparison, the best-rated respirators are the Cambridge Mask Pro (N99 rating) and the higher-end Respro masks which are rated at FFP3.
+In this comparison, the best-rated respirators are the Cambridge Mask Pro (meets the N99 requirements) and the higher-end Respro masks which are rated at FFP3.
 These ratings are comparable to each other.

 There are many more reusable respirators available that meet the N95 criteria.

 Can I Wash A Reusable Respirator?

 Before you wash your respirator make sure to check the manual and/or website of the brand.
 However, most reusable respirators can indeed be washed, and many even allow you to replace the filter.